Stories Of My Irish Families

 So the hiatus, was from lot of research that went nowhere.
 It just was not giving me results, only similar or even duplicated results.
 Became quite frustrating, where I wholly knew technology & people were there to help, but I wasn't progressing past what I knew.

-The Washington Letter story has taken me on quite the path of history - from an American POV & it's Australian tragic tale.
+Though the Washington Letter story has taken me on quite the path of history - from an American POV & it's Australian tragic tale.
 I want to document it's hidden story, because there is one.

 I tried scholar's who were very well versed in this historical field, I tried local & overseas History Professors, I tried TV stations.
 All failed.